proxies1/GorillaTagRelease/README.md

-# GorillaTag
+# Gorilla Tag Releases
-Release versions of Gorilla Tag
+Hello!
+This is the older Gorilla Tag releases from Lemming.

-uhhh dont rob me, this is mine, i dunno if thats a real license
+Download and sideload the APK via SideQuest to get nostaligic.